dandelion-0/BlueWhale_AWS_EC2/README.md

 1.)
 Enter 'EC2' to Get instance details,
 2.)
 Enter 'start' to start the instance,
 3.)
 Enter 'stop' to stop the instance,
 4.)
-Enter 'quit' to exit: quit
+Enter 'quit' to exit:
 `quit`